IdentityPython/pyMDOC-CBOR/README.md

 MsoIssuer is a class that handles private keys, data processing, digests and signature operations.

-The `disclosure_map` is used in the Mdoc `nameSpaces` object for issuance and presentations, it's carried in the mdoc but outside the MSO, even if it is produced by `MsoIssuer`. that's why `MsoIssuer.sign()` returns a pure MSO, while `disclosure_map` is an attribute of the `MsoIssuer` instance.
+The `disclosure_map` is used in the Mdoc `nameSpaces` object for issuance and presentations, it's carried in the mdoc but outside of the MSO, even if it is produced by `MsoIssuer`. that's why `MsoIssuer.sign()` returns a pure MSO, while `disclosure_map` is an attribute of the `MsoIssuer` instance.